sound – body – space

 Jakob Gustav Winckler, Seismograf (free translation from Danish)

 Lindemann’s piece, ‘Further & Back’ is nominated for the European Radio Prize, Hidden Treasures Mixtape organised by The International Rostrum for Composers.
-The piece has been performed in numerous version, i.a. by Neue Vocalsolisten Stuttgart.
-In 2023 the piece will be released by Dacapo Records in a sextet version for Damkapellet.
+The piece has been performed in numerous versions, i.a. by Neue Vocalsolisten Stuttgart.
+In 2023 the piece was released by Damkapellet and Dacapo Records on the critically acclaimed debut album, Demiurge.

 The most exciting part of the summercourse (Darmstädter Ferienkursen 2018) was presented by the workshop participants. (…) Expectations were high from the outset, with faculty bearing names such as Kubisch or Walshe, but experiences such as those from the young artists Yiran Zhao and Kirstine Lindemann from the composer-performer workshop went beyond even these.’